 What can you see in Chernobyl?

-By visiting Chernobyl, you will experience how the area, which once has been isolated and has not been interfered with by a person, can change in thirty years.
-You can see how nature has taken over the region over the years; how it has defeated man and the “artificial civilization” he created.
+By visiting Chernobyl, you will experience how the area, which once has been isolated and has not been interfered with by a person, can change in 30 years.
+You can see how nature has taken over the region over the years, how it has defeated man, and the “artificial civilization” he created.
 The destinations will mostly be abandoned houses, markets, theatres and cinemas, kindergartens, parks, and, most importantly, the Chernobyl plant, which exploded years ago and turned its energy into tension for the whole world but is now neutralized and covered.
-During the tour, you can also see the famous Red Forest, where the leaves turn red and fall due to the amount of radiation in the area.
+By visiting Chernobyl, you can also see the famous Red Forest, where the leaves turn red and fall due to the amount of radiation in the area.

-Travel to Chernobyl can be somewhat harmful and dangerous to human health.
+can be somewhat harmful and dangerous to human health.
 However, you can minimize the risk by complying with the conditions and prohibitions.
-In general, if you have been planning this trip for a long time, know that it is not so difficult to make it real You can register for the tour from specific websites and pay online.
+In general, if you have been planning this trip for a long time, know that it is not so difficult to make it real.
+You can register for the tour from specific websites and pay online.
 Have a healthy, safe, and pleasant travel!